MaxCaudle/Boulder_AI_CPW_study/README.md

  - SSD
  - Faster R-CNN

-Although YOLO is considerably faster than Faster R-CNN, it is less accurate.
+Although YOLO is considerably quicker than Faster R-CNN, it is less accurate.
 Interstingly, I had a hard time finding an actual comparison between YOLO and Faster R-CNN.
 Luckily, math: Faster R-CNN is 10x faster than Fast R-CNN (1), YOLO is 100X faster than Fast R-CNN (2).
 100 / 10 = 10; so YOLO is 10 x faster than Faster R-CNN.
-YOLO performances poorly on small objects, SSD performs adequately on small objects, and Faster R-CNN performs the best.
+YOLO performs poorly on small objects, SSD performs adequately on small objects, and Faster R-CNN performs the best.

 ![](http://cv-tricks.com/wp-content/uploads/2017/12/Size-wise-comparison-of-various-detectors.png)
 (3)